 "Mistakes are gold!"

-That's something that Nathan Cole said in one of the videos for his Violympic Trials, the free event last week in which several thousand violinists across this globe signed on for the challenge of learning Nathan's technique-laden Violympic Theme, all in the course of a week.
+That's something that Nathan Cole said in one of the videos leading up to his Violympic Trials, the event in which several thousand violinists across this globe signed on for the challenge of learning Nathan's technique-laden Violympic Theme, all in the course of a week.

 After the "mistakes are gold" comment, a viewer followed up with the comment, "Then I'm RICH!" -- which inspired a flurry of laughing emojis.

 It's kind of funny, the idea of mistakes as "gold."
 Cute, right?
 And a little ironic.